 We’ve made chicken soup with both shredded chicken and diced chicken.
 The option is yours with how you’d like to serve the chicken!

 To shred: use 2 forts to shred the chicken breasts into bite-sized pieces.

 To dice: use a sharp knife, to cut the chicken breast into bite-sized pieces.

-Is Chicken Noodle Soup Healthy?
 Chicken noodle soup is healthy especially if you make it in your own home!
 It’s made with lean chicken breast, tons of veggies, warm spices, and your favorite noodle.

-Why do we eat chicken noodle soup when we’re sick?
 Chicken noodle soup is the classic “sick soup” because it’s easily digestible.
 It’s made with hearty vegetables, lean chicken, and warm broth to help soothe your body when you’re sick.
 Pro tip: Add a wedge of lemon for more anti-inflammatory benefits!

-Is chicken noodle soup gluten-free?
 You can make gluten-free chicken noodle soup by making it from scratch and using a gluten-free noodle.

 This chicken noodle soup serves 6-8, so if you’re a single lady or even a family of 4, you will have leftovers!
 Here are some tips and tricks to make the best of your chicken soup.

 The best way to add flavor to chicken soup is with fresh ingredients.
 We suggest fresh herbs, garlic, and lemon juice.